kleiders3010/skills-collection/README.md

 }
 ```

+# Getting the information you need

+modid: You'll find it by hovering an item in game and checking what's before the ":"

+registrynames: When you're in-game, you can press F3+H to turn on Advanced Tooltips to see the registry name of items, here is where you see the mod id too.
+The registry name is after the ":"

-##Addings the actual rewards to your datapack
+# Addings the actual rewards to your datapack
 You need to add rewards based on the main item modid

 data -> {modid} -> skill_item -> {registrynames}.json